hsinnan75/Dart/README.md

   ```
 # Changes
+- 1.3.8: Integrate bwt_index into dart.
-- 1.3.7: Fix a bug when running with multi-threads on Mac PCs
+- 1.3.7: Fix a bug when running with multi-threads on Mac PCs.
 - 1.3.6: Discard the thread limit.
 - 1.3.5: Add BAM format output.
 - 1.3.4: Fix a bug on single-end mapping.